Row-level security (RLS) in Power BI Report Server

 Define roles and rules in Power BI Desktop

 You can define roles and rules within Power BI Desktop.
-When you publish to Power BI, it also publishes the role definitions.
+When you publish to Power BI, you also publish the role definitions.

 Import data into your Power BI Desktop report, or configure a DirectQuery connection.